 Poa objective:

-The Utsil Naj large-scale Programme of Activities, a Microsol voluntary initiative, was designed as a multi-technology PoA for Latin America, however, it currently only coordinates improved cookstove technology.
-Safe water supply devices technology is no longer part of this PoAIt aims to disseminate this kind of technology with strong social impacts to poor populations of the continent in order to improve their living conditions in a sustainable way.
+The Utsil Naj large-scale Programme of Activities, a Microsol voluntary initiative, has been designed as a multi-technology PoA for Latin America, however, it currently only coordinates improved cookstove technology.
+It aims to disseminate this kind of technologies with strong social impacts to poor populations of the continent in order to improve their living conditions in a sustainable way.
+However, safe water supply devices technology is no longer part of this PoA.

 Latin American Context: